Interstate 95/Route 630 (Courthouse Road) Interchange Relocation and Route 630 Widening

 Starting in fall 2017, construction will begin to build the Interstate 95 interchange at Exit 140 (Route 630/Courthouse Road) in Stafford County will be rebuilt as a diverging diamond interchange.

 The interchange will be relocated slightly south of the existing interchange.

 The project will also relocate the intersection of Courthouse Road and Route 1 to the south to align with Hospital Center Boulevard.

 Courthouse Road will be widened to four lanes between Route 1 and Interstate 95.
-West of I-95, Courthouse Road will be widened to four lanes to a point just west of Ramoth Church Road/Winding Creek Road.
+West of I-95, Courthouse Road will be widened to four lanes to just west of Ramoth Church Road/Winding Creek Road.